White dwarf: Metal-rich white dwarfs

 Elements discovered in the atmosphere of white dwarfs colder than 25000 K.

 Around 25–33% of white dwarfs have metal lines in their spectra, which is notable because any heavy elements in a white dwarf should sink into the star's interior in just a small fraction of the star's lifetime.
 The prevailing explanation for metal-rich white dwarfs is that they have recently accreted rocky planetesimals.
 The bulk composition of the accreted object can be measured from the strengths of the metal lines.
 For example, a 2015 study of the white dwarf Ton 345 concluded that its metal abundances were consistent with those of a differentiated, rocky planet whose mantle had been eroded by the host star's wind during its asymptotic giant branch phase.
+Mass accretion rates may also be estimated from spectral lines and constrained via X-ray emission, assuming equal rates of accretion and diffusion, however this equilibrium may be complicated by mixing processes within the white dwarf's surface layers.